Latest Country Reports

 Civil Judicial Procedures and Remedies

 The civil judiciary system was neither independent nor impartial, as the president appointed all judges.
-According to the law, evidence gathered during a criminal investigation can be used as the basis for a civil action in a process called “civil lawsuit in criminal justice.”
+According to the law, evidence gathered during a criminal investigation can serve as the basis for a civil action in a process called “civil lawsuit in criminal justice.”
 In the past there were reports of bribes in the civil court system to ensure a particular outcome.
-In cases in which the state had interests regarding an individual citizen, it imposed court orders.
+In cases in which the state had interests regarding an individual citizen, it used the judiciary to impose court orders.
 The most commonly enforced court orders were eviction notices.

 The government failed to enforce the law consistently with respect to restitution or compensation for confiscation of private property.
 In 2007 President Berdimuhamedov announced there would be no housing demolition unless replacement housing was available.
-Nonetheless, during the year the government continued to demolish some private homes in and around Ashgabat as part of an urban renewal program without adequately compensating the owners.
-The government created an interagency commission in June 2011 to consider complaints from residents whose homes were located at the construction sites of new buildings in Ashgabat and the provinces.
+Nonetheless, during the year the government continued to demolish private homes at an increased rate from 2012 as part of an urban renewal program without adequately compensating the owners.
+The government created an interagency commission in 2011 to consider complaints from residents whose homes were located at the construction sites of new buildings in Ashgabat and the provinces.
 The number and manner of resolution of complaints brought before this commission were unknown.

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence

-The constitution and law prohibit such actions, but authorities frequently did not respect these prohibitions in practice.
-In some cases authorities forcibly searched the homes of some minority religious group members without judicial authorization.
+The constitution and law prohibit such actions, but authorities frequently did not respect these prohibitions.
+Authorities forcibly searched the homes of several minority religious adherents and others without judicial authorization.
 The law does not regulate surveillance by the state security apparatus, which regularly monitored the activities of officials, citizens, opponents and critics of the government, and foreigners.
 Security officials used physical surveillance, telephone tapping, electronic eavesdropping, and informers.
 Authorities frequently queried the parents of students studying overseas and sometimes threatened state employees that they would lose their jobs if they maintained friendships with foreigners.

 The government reportedly intercepted surface mail before delivery, and letters and parcels taken to the post office had to remain unsealed for government inspection.